ooodddee/Trans-border-Representation-Probe/README.md

+## License

+The analysis code in this repository is licensed under the MIT License.

+The original Knowledge Cards, prompts, and documentation are made available under the Creative Commons Attribution 4.0 International (CC BY 4.0) license.

+Third-party software, model services, and model-generated outputs remain subject to their respective licenses and terms of use.

 # Trans-border Representation Probe: Auditing LLMs for Zomia Communities

 An extension of the CommunityLM framework to audit algorithmic nationalism and cultural representation in trans-border regions.